NYPL/discovery-sandbox/README.md

 To run locally in development mode run

-    $ npm start
+    $ npm run dev-start

-The default environment for APIs is development.
-If you would like to update the environmenrt, run
+If you would like to run in different the environments, run

     $ APP_ENV=[environment variable] npm start

-`environment variable` is the names of different environments, such as `development`.
+`environment variable` is the names of different environments, such as `qa`.

 At last, visit `localhost:3001`.